How to Cook Dried Beans (stove top, pressure cooker, AND slow cooker instructions)

 Soaking beans prior to cooking removes some of the indigestible sugars that can cause flatulence, so they are more digestible.
 That’s according to some studies and I’ve seen a few that says this is a myth.
 So it’ll be up to you to do some personal testing how now your body reacts.
 That being said, I have seen no difference in digestion between soaked and not soaked beans.
 The biggest impacted soaking or not soaking the beans before hand makes is on the cook time.
 The soaked beans cook significantly faster because you essentially have dehydrated them.

-Add your beans to a large pot or bowland cover with at least two inches of water over the top of beans.
+Add your beans to a large pot or bowl and cover with at least two inches of water over the top of beans.
 Let them soak, covered, for 4 to 12 hours.
 Drain and rinse before using.

-beans cooked in slow cooker
+Top view of beans cooked in slow cooker.

 1. Rinse and beans and sort through them, remove any bit of debris or small rocks.